What is Māmaki?

 What is a cold brew?

-At MNHHT, our entire orchard and processing facility is USDA Organic Certified.
-Based on our evidential research, we have chosen only the best quality certified organic fertilizers and soil* that meet our strict specifications to use on our plants.
-We would not use any products that we would not serve to our own families.
+At MNHHT, our entire orchard and processing facility is USDA (United States Department of Agriculture) Certified Organic.
+We follow strict guidelines and record keeping throughout the year as required, and inspected by the USDA in order to acquire the USDA Organic seal.
+Certified 100% Organic means that all of our ingredients in our herbal teas have been grown in compliance with the USDA organic requirements.
+Based on our evidential research, we have chosen only the best quality certified organic fertilizers and soil amendments to use on our plants.
+We believe that we would not use any products we would not serve to our own families.

-What other plants are grown on our USDA Organic Certified Orchard?
+What other plants are grown on our USDA Certified Organic Certified Orchard?

 Secure ordering & payment options